The Hierarchy of the Human Faculty

 kvopadeśaḥ kva vā śāstraṁ kva śiṣyaḥ kva ca vā guruḥ kva cāsti puruṣārtho vā nirupādheḥ śivasya me

-II 20.13 II For me who am blessed and without limitation, there is no initiation or scripture, no disciple or teacher, and no goal of human life.
+without limitation, there is no initiation or scripture, no disciple or

-20.13 What need is there For striving or stillness?
-What is freedom or bondage?
-What are holy books or teachings?
-What is the purpose of life?
+is the purpose of life?
 Who is the disciple, And who is the master?

-20.13 Where are principles and scriptures?
+20.13 Where are principles and

 Where is the disciple or teacher?